 This is a very full-bodied oatmeal stout that is teaming with flavors of dark chocolate and roasted coffee.

-Founders Breakfast Stout really stands out from the rest of this list, with all the team agreeing that it’s one of the most unique stouts we have ever tasted.
+Founders Breakfast Stout really stands out from the rest of this list; it’s one of the most unique stouts you’ll ever taste.

-Perfect as an after-dinner drink, or just to enjoy on a winter’s evening, it has a sizable ABV of 8.3%.
+Strong enough to be perfect as an after-dinner drink, or just to enjoy on a winter’s evening.
+It has a sizable ABV of 8.3%.

 2. Left Hand Milk Stout